BY-LAWS OF

 COMMITTEES

 Section 1.
-The following Committees may be established: Membership, Legislative, Area Coordinator, Meetings, Newsletter, Sick and Visiting, and others as deemed necessary by the President.
-Committee chairpersons shall be appointed by the President.
+The following Committees may be established: Membership, Legislative, Area Coordinator, Financial, Communications, Outreach, and others as deemed necessary by the President.
+With the exception of the Financial Committee, Committee chairpersons shall be appointed by the President.

 Section 2.
-ADHOC Committees, such as Resolution, By-Laws, Nominating, or any other committee of a special nature, may be appointed by the President as needed and serve until discharged.
+Adhoc Committees, such as Resolution, By-Laws, Nominating, Death Benefit Assistance Program, or any other committee of a special nature, may be appointed by the President as needed and serve until discharged.

 Section 3.
 Nominations will be held during each odd year.
-At the September meeting of the odd year, the President shall appoint a Nominating Committee consisting of at least three members whose duties shall be to present to the following meeting in October a slate of officers for election for the next two years.
-Nominations may also be made from the floor during the November General Membership meeting preceding the December election.
+At the July Executive Board Meeting meeting of the odd year, the President shall appoint a Nominating Committee consisting of at least three members whose duties shall be to present a slate of officers for election for the next two years at the November General Membership Meeting.
+Nominations may also be made from the floor.
+Election of officers, if needed, shall be done at the November General Membership Meeting.

 Section 4.
-At the odd year October general meeting, the President shall appoint an Election Committee Chairman.
+At the odd year November General Membership Meeting, the President shall appoint an Election Committee Chairman.

 b.
 The Chairman may be a member of the Executive Board.